 Selling real estate in Tamarac?
 Get a cash offer for your house!
 Learn how “financing contingencies” delay your home sale, waste your time, and protect the buyer at your expense.

 Home sellers must assess all incoming offers.
 Financing makes the sale happen, so you need to understand how the prospective buyer plans to pay for your house.
 Common ways to finance are cash, mortgages, and seller-financing.
-If you’re selling your Tamarac house, you need to understand the advantages of a cash offer.
+If you’re selling my Tamarac house, you need to understand the advantages of a cash offer.

 Cash Offer: The Easiest Way to Close!